nesl/LLM_time_series/report.md

 Despite their similar overall accuracies, a closer look at the confusion matrices (Fig. 9) reveals differing prediction patterns.
 GPT-4o and GPT-o1 show a strong bias toward predicting “Walking” across all cases, followed by "Run".
 Similar to DTMF, "Walking" and "Run" can be considered as in the “middle” of four assigned classes, which may be favored by LLMs under uncertainty.
 In contrast, results of DeepSeek-R1 distributes more evenly but tends to mess up "Still" with "Car", and "Walking" with both "Car" and "Run".

 Besides, 14 out of 120 outputs of DeepSeek-R1 cannot be successfully processed, because DeepSeek-R1 fails to follow our output structure requirement, resulting in the "Null" column in the confusion matrix below.
 This problem is likely due to the output format.
 DeepSeek-R1 API does not support JSON output, thus we prompt it to give the action in the format of `<<ACTION>>` as the first word of its responses.
-This looser constraint likely contributes to the formatting errors.
+This looser constraint likely leads to the formatting errors.
 On the other hand, GPT-4o and GPT-o1 consistently follow the JSON output format, as specified in the prompt, and do not suffer from this issue.

 Adding a textual summary of motion patterns and trend description provides only marginal improvement.
 Summarization alone is insufficient to enhance model understanding and classification performance without richer context provided.